-7. Push the yokes through a mesh strainer.
-This will break up the yokes and ensure that your filling is perfectly smooth when you mix in your other ingredients.
+7. Push the yolks through a mesh strainer.
+This will break up the yolks and ensure that your filling is perfectly smooth when you mix in your other ingredients.

 NOTE: The measurements of mayo, sour cream and mustard are purposely on on the light side so you can customize your texture until perfect.
 Your consistency should be similar to hummus so give it a taste, and see which sauce you would like to make it a bit more creamy.